-Where practicable, the DEP recommends that UST systems be removed from the ground rather than closed-in-place.
-The DEP recognizes, however, that closure-in-place may be necessary where a UST system is under a permanent structure and removal would damage that structure.
-Certified installers and tank owners and operators should refer to the following tank handling procedures when permanently closing a UST system:
+Where practicable, DEP recommends that AST systems be removed from the site rather than closed-in-place.
+DEP recognizes, however, that closure-in-place may be necessary in certain circumstances.
+Certified installers and tank owners and operators should refer to the following tank handling procedures when permanently closing an AST system: